Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Pregnant or breastfeeding women 19-50 years of age 1,000 mg/day

-These recommendations are for total intake through diet and supplement, and not just one or the other.
+**These recommendations are for total intake through diet and/or supplements; not just one or the other.

 Each cup of milk provides 300 mg of calcium.
-So 1,000 mg. = approximately 3 1/3 cups of milk per day (the new National Dairy Council slogan is "Drink 3 for the calcium you need.")
+So 1,000 mg. equals approximately 3 and 1/3 cups [about 27 ounces] of milk per day.
+The National Dairy Council’s “3-Every-Day of Dairy” program helps to increase our awareness of this goal.

-According to the National Academy of Sciences and the American Dietetic Association "the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg/day.
+According to the National Academy of Sciences and the Academy of Nutrition and Dietetics “the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg/day.
 This is the maximum intake that is unlikely to pose risks of adverse health effects in almost all healthy individuals in a specified group.
 There is no established benefit for individuals to aim for the UL, or levels well above the daily goal.
-The need for setting ULs grew out of the increase in the practice of fortifying food with nutrients and in the use of dietary supplements by more people and in larger doses."
+The need for setting ULs grew out of the increase in the practice of fortifying food with nutrients and in the use of dietary supplements by more people and in larger doses.”
+So, avoid the “more is better” mentality (exceeding the UL will not improve your health and may even cause harm).

 Healthy foods that are rich in calcium include:

-These foods are rich in calcium, include them in your diet.
-If you don't receive enough calcium in your diet, check with your doctor about taking a calcium supplement.
+These foods rich in calcium are good sources to include in your diet.
+If you don’t receive enough calcium in your diet, first try to improve your intake of calcium rich foods.
+If this is not possible, talk to your doctor or Registered Dietitian Nutritionist about using calcium supplementation instead.

 The development of this topic was funded in part by the Ohio Department of Health.